MunizNeto84/podcastr/README.md

 ### NLW #05

-it was very rewarding to participate in this edition of nlw, i learned a lot this week about front-end, react, typescript.
+it was very rewarding to participate in this edition of nlw, i learned a lot this week about front-end, react-next, typescript.
 They really gave me the next level, I am much more motivated to continue learning and develop in this area

 I want to thank rocktseat and the instructor of the react track Diego Fernandes, for this wonderful work.
 Congratulations